How to Structure a White Paper: A Complete Guide

 1. Start with a Strong Cover Page

-Your white paper’s cover page is the first impression your audience will get, so make it interesting and colorful.
+Your white paper's cover page is the first impression your audience will get, so make it interesting and colorful.
 Keep it clean and professional but also eye-catching to draw readers in.
-Here are examples of how the cover page of effective white papers should look like.

 Here's what you should include: